Violence Against Women Act Bills Introduced in Senate

+On November 13th, the Violence Against Women Reauthorization Act of 2019 (S. 2843) was introduced in the Senate.
 S. 2843, sponsored by Sen. Diane Feinstein and co-sponsored by Maine Senator Angus King, is the VAWA that Maine survivors need.
-This bill:

-- explicitly clarifies the right of Maine tribes to hold non-native offenders accountable for domestic violence and sexual assault committed on their land;
+- Explicitly clarifies the right of Maine tribes to hold non-native offenders accountable for domestic violence and sexual assault committed on their land.

-- maintains strong anti-discrimination provisions for LGBTQ+ survivors, who frequently face additional barriers to accessing support that leave them particularly vulnerable to harm and exploitation from abusive people.
+- Maintains strong anti-discrimination provisions for LGBTQ+ survivors, who frequently face additional barriers to accessing support that leave them particularly vulnerable to harm and exploitation from abusive people.